andreiromanciuc/moto-camp/README.md

 # moto-camp
 In this application I learned how to create a "Spring Boot" project from the zero.
 I implemented for the first time "Spring Boot Security".
-Respectively it comes with authentication form which it was impelemnted and of course with logout method.
+Respectively it comes with authentication form and of course with logout method.
-Also here you cand find how I implemented @OneToOne and @OneToMany relationships between enteties, implementation of conectivity with MySQL database and JavaScript and JQuery requests which came from front end.
+Also here you cand find how I implemented @OneToOne and @OneToMany relationships between enteties, the implementation of conectivity with MySQL database and JavaScript/JQuery requests which are coming from front end.
 Js files and html files are saved on "resources" pakage from project.
 I learned how connect my application to SMTP server (Google server) for sending emails to users.

 About application.